minglecm/doc_to_dash/README.md

 ## Usage

-1. Generate YARD documentation (or as time progresses and we support rdoc, generate that).
-This will output your Rails application's YARD documentation to doc/yard.:
+Generate YARD documentation (or as time progresses and we support rdoc, generate that).
+This will output your Rails application's YARD documentation to doc/yard:

     $ yardoc app/**/*.rb lib/**/*.rb --protected --private --embed-mixins --output-dir doc/yard/

-2. Require doc_to_dash
+Require doc_to_dash

     require 'doc_to_dash'

-3. Tell doc_to_dash to generate
+Tell doc_to_dash to generate a docset:

     DocToDash::DocsetGenerator.new(:docset_name => 'MyApplication', :doc_input_path => '/web/myapp/doc/yard', :icon_path => '~/icon.png', :docset_output_path => '/users/test/docsets') # Icon is optional.

-4. This will create a docset in the docset_output_path.
+This will create a docset in the docset_output_path then you just need to load the docset into Dash.

-5. Load into Dash.

 ## Contributing